semrush/intergalactic/website/docs/data-display/radar-chart/radar-chart.md

 - You need to make comparisons across multivariate data.
 - Data sets are small or moderately sized.

 Radar charts are at their best when used to quickly compare multiple dimensions in a compact space.
 They can be attention-grabbing, due both to their circular structure and their relative novelty compared to other business graphs, so they can be effective when you need to visually engage your audience.
-A general audience might find them confusing or intimidating to read without additional guidance (which you can provide—we’ll talk more about that in a later section), but technical audiences might find them intriguing.
+A general audience might find them confusing or intimidating to read without additional guidance (which you can provide – we’ll talk more about that in a later section), but technical audiences might find them intriguing.

 > Instead of the radar chart, you can use the parallel coordinates chart.
 This chart "unwinds" the same data into a straight line, which can make the comparisons across data easier to see.